I nā kualono: towards systems change in data science capacity for the Hawai`i-Pacific region

 "Systems change is an approach to tackling the root causes of a problem by identifying and creating shifts in the systems that are responsible for the problem."
 Ashokat.

-We are working to improve the Hawaii-Pacific data ecosystem of data sets, practitioners and consumers of data in support of the region.
+We are working to improve the Hawaii-Pacific data ecosystem of data sets, workforce, practitioners and consumers of data in support of the region.

 HOW we work: Through a COLLECTIVE IMPACT FRAMEWORK